OrBin/Smart_Bottle/README.md

 A configuration file `config.json` should be placed in directory `src/common/`.

-Here is an example for how the configuration file should look:
+Here is an example of how the configuration file should look:

 ```json
 {